Frequently Asked Questions

 • The Madison LakeWay project can't become a reality without a strong Madison LakeWay Partners organization to raise millions in funds, support the planning and construction process, and develop programming and stewardship that will ensure the LakeWay’s success for decades to come.

 You can help by donating to support the growth and strength of the Madison LakeWay Partners.
-Your gift will help us make significant progress in 2024 on the following key initiatives:
+Here are some options:

 - Forge partnerships in diverse communities